jambuur/APEDSK99/README.md

 CALL UDSK([1-3]): This subprogram removes the virtual "adhesive tab"

-CALL CDSK([1-3],"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
+CALL CDSK([1-3]),"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
 The DOAD name must be 8 characters, padded with the appropriate amount of spaces if shorter.

-CALL SDSK([
+CALL SDSK([1-3]): This subprogram displays the current DOAD mapping for the drive number provided.
+It does this by directly writing to VDP screen memory so no useful return value in a variable (yet) I'm afraid.

 When a CALL is unsuccesful it generates an "* INCORRECT STATEMENT" error.